digio/serverless-simple-alias/README.md

 custom:
   simpleAlias:
-    activeAliasName: 'ACTIVE'  # Default: 'ACTIVE'
+    activeAliasName: 'ACTIVE'  # Default: 'INACTIVE'
-    useActiveAliasInGateway: true   # Default: true.
+    useActiveAliasInGateway: true   # Default: false.
 Whether to change API Gateway to target the active alias or not
-    makeLambdasActive: true  # Default: true.
+    makeLambdasActive: true  # Default: false.
 Whether to apply the active alias to the lambdas that are being deployed now.
 Could vary per environment.
-    aliases: # An array of additional aliases to apply when deploying the Lambda functions
+    aliases: # Default: empty list.
+An array of additional aliases to apply when deploying the Lambda functions
       - '${self:provider.environment.packageVersion}`

 ```